chory-lab/bme590-fall-2025/README.md

 2. **Restart Your Terminal**: Close and reopen your terminal (or VS Code) for the changes to take effect.

-3. Test your install by running `conda --version`.
+3. **Test Conda:** Test your install by running `conda --version`.
 At this point if you get an error along the lines of `conda command not found` then please raise an issue in slack or contact Ben.

 ---